Assault on Precinct 13 (1976 film): Pre-production

 Assault underwent several months of preproduction.
 Carpenter assembled a main cast that consisted mostly of experienced but relatively obscure actors.
 The two leads were Austin Stoker, who had appeared previously in Battle for the Planet of the Apes and Sheba, Baby, and Darwin Joston, who had worked primarily in television and was also Carpenter's next-door neighbor.
 After an open casting call, Carpenter added Charles Cyphers and Nancy Loomis to the cast.

 Behind the scenes, Carpenter worked with cinematographer Douglas Knapp (a fellow USC student), art director Tommy Lee Wallace, sound mixer Bill Varney and property master Craig Stearns.
 "I hardly knew what the job required," said Wallace, "but he believed in me, and, of course my price was right.
 It was typical of John during those lean days.
 He made the very best of whatever talent and facilities he had around him."
-Carpenter drew storyboards for key sequences, including the "ice cream truck" sequence, the death of the white warlord, Napoleon Wilson struggling to get the keys of the guard after the siege starts, and the failed escape by prisoner Wells.
+Carpenter drew storyboards for key sequences, including the "ice cream truck" sequence, the death of the white warlord, Napoleon Wilson struggling to get the keys off the guard after the siege starts, and the failed escape by prisoner Wells.

 Principal photography

 Assault started in November 1975 and was shot in only 20 days, including Thanksgiving, on a budget of $100,000.
-The film was shot on 35-mm Panavision in a 2.35:1 anamorphic aspect ratio on Metrocolor film stock, and was Carpenter's first experience with Panavision cameras and lenses.
+The film was shot on 35-mm Panavision in a 2.39:1 anamorphic aspect ratio on Metrocolor film stock, and was Carpenter's first experience with Panavision cameras and lenses.
 Carpenter has referred to this film as the most fun he has ever had directing.

 Two weeks of shooting indoors were followed by two weeks on-location.
 The interiors of the police station were shot on the now-defunct Producers Studios set, while the exterior shots and jail cells were from the old Venice police station.
 The bus traveling to Sonora was shot on a closed section of the Los Angeles freeway system, with cast and crew having lunch on the freeway.
 Carpenter's philosophy to making Assault, which he believes can be applied to making any low-budget film, was to shoot as little footage as possible and extend the scenes for as long as he could.

 The first scene, in which several gang members of Street Thunder are gunned down by cops, was shot at USC.
 The gang members were played by USC students, who Carpenter remembered had a lot of fun finding ways of dying while spilling blood over themselves.

 "The first night I saw dailies," replied art director Wallace, "projected on a bedsheet in the producer's ratty apartment… My jaw dropped and I sat up so straight I cast a shadow with my head.
 This looked like a zillion dollars.
 This looked like a real movie."